College of Engineering: Global Engineering Programs and Partnerships (GEP2)

-The Global Engineering Program serves the students, staff and faculty of Purdue University's College of Engineering, offering comprehensive undergraduate and graduate academic programs in education, research and learning with an emphasis on diversity, experience, reputation and effective solutions to the global engineering challenges of the 21st century and beyond.
+The Global Engineering Programs and Partnerships serves the students, staff and faculty of Purdue University's College of Engineering, offering comprehensive undergraduate and graduate academic programs in education, research and learning with an emphasis on diversity, experience, reputation and effective solutions to the global engineering challenges of the 21st century and beyond.

 The giving opportunities listed below are cornerstone gifts essential to advancing the Global Engineering Program.
 While we feel it is important to share these funding priorities with you, please understand that each and every contribution is vital to sustaining this very important program.
 We greatly appreciate your support!

 Financial support from individuals, foundations, and corporations provides the margin of excellence that distinguishes great institutions from good ones.
-Nothing better exemplifies this level of excellence than a gift that would name the Global Engineering Program and provide sustainable funding to ensure this excellence will continue.
-Naming GEP will create an opportunity to invest in the future and provide financial resources, in perpetuity, for college-wide global opportunities.
+Nothing better exemplifies this level of excellence than a gift that would name Global Engineering Programs and Partnerships and provide sustainable funding to ensure this excellence will continue.
+Naming GEP2 will create an opportunity to invest in the future and provide financial resources, in perpetuity, for college-wide global opportunities.
 This type of commitment brings incredible distinction and prestige to the program and allows for transformational growth and opportunity.

 Global Engineering Service Learning Projects - $200,000 annually